 The Antlerless Deer Permit Program is a program for properties meeting minimum acreage requirements.
 The permit and associated tags issued under this program authorize the harvest of a specific number of antlerless deer on the enrolled property during the established deer hunting season.

 What this permit allows:

-- Take of antlerless deer during the established deer hunting season (in addition to those that may be taken during the statewide or zonal seasons when antlerless are legal game) on the property identified in the permit as specified in the conditions of the permit.
+Taking antlerless deer during the established deer hunting season on the property identified in the permit as specified in the conditions of the permit.

 What this permit does NOT allow:

-- Taking antlerless deer on wildlife management areas or any property not identified on the permit.
+- Taking antlerless deer on any property not identified in the permit.

-- Taking any deer outside the established hunting seasons for the zone where the property is located.
+- Taking antlerless deer outside of the established deer hunting seasons for the zone where the enrolled property is located.

 Requirements and conditions:

 - Applicants must own or lease or otherwise have written permission to take antlerless deer on specifically identified lands at least 640 contiguous acres or not less than 150 contiguous acres if adjoining land with a current antlerless deer permit.
 A group of adjoining landowners or persons who have written permission to take antlerless deer on specifically identified lands may apply together, provided the total combined acreage is at least 640 contiguous acres or not less than 150 contiguous acres if adjoining land with a current antlerless deer permit.